Sacha924/Twitter-V2/README.md

 style : store all the css files.

-web_functions : all the js functions that we will use for the website.
+functions : all the functions that we will use for the website.

 ## Files